 Yellowstone National Park, WY

-With parts spanning Wyoming, Montana, and Idaho, Yellowstone is a bucket list item full of natural wonders like geysers, mountains, and lakes.
+With parts spanning Wyoming, Montana, and Idaho, Yellowstone National Park is a bucket list item that you should see in the United States before you die.
+This park is full of natural wonders like geysers, mountains, and lakes.

 Featuring some of the tallest trees on Earth, the Redwoods in Northern California can live for well over 1,000 years.